cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 ![Nodecellar](/guide/images3/guide/quickstart-openstack/nodecellar.png)

-# Step 9: Uninstall the application
+# Actionable: Uninstall the application

 Uninstalling the deployment is just a matter of running another workflow, which will teardown all the resources provisioned by the `install` workflow.
 To run the [uninstall]({{page.workflows_link}}#uninstall) workflow, type the following command: